Tech Lead in Nova Scotia with $180K Severance: Incorporated Contractor vs Employee Payout in 2026

 Quick Answer

 A $180,000 severance paid as a lump sum in Nova Scotia triggers 30% federal withholding ($54,000) at source, leaving $126,000 in hand.
 The real combined federal-provincial tax on that income at Nova Scotia's top brackets pushes past 50%, meaning thousands more are owed in April 2027 unless RRSP contributions offset the hit.
-The incorporation question hinges on two things: first, corporate capital gains face 66.67% inclusion on all gains with no $250K first-tier benefit that individuals get (individuals pay 50% inclusion on the first $250K of annual gains, then 66.67% above that).
+The incorporation question hinges on three things.
+First, Canada's capital gains inclusion rate is a flat 50% in 2026 for individuals, corporations, and trusts (the proposed June 2024 increase to 66.67% above $250K was cancelled by the federal government in March 2025 and never took effect), so the inclusion-rate asymmetry between personal and corporate that pre-2025 articles warned about no longer exists — but passive investment income inside a CCPC still faces a high combined federal-plus-NS rate (~50%) plus the small-business-deduction grind once aggregate passive income exceeds $50,000.
 Second, Nova Scotia charges approximately $16,500 in probate fees on a $1M estate — the highest rate in Canada — making corporate structures worth modelling for estate bypass.
+Third, the small business tax rate of ~11-12% on active business income gives Marcus genuine deferral and timing control.
 If Marcus expects $150K+ in annual contract revenue for 3+ years, incorporation saves $8,000-$15,000 per year through income splitting and dividend timing.
 If the contract work is a 12-month bridge back to employment, incorporation costs more in accounting fees than it saves.

 Talk to a CFP — free 15-min call